Physical, sexual, or phycological harm, or threat of harm, by a current or former partner.

-- Calling or texting to find out where you are, who you are with and what you are doing
+- Calling or texting to find out where you are, who you are with and what you are doing.

-Verbal and emotional abuse:
+Verbal and Emotional abuse:

-- Belittling you, both private and publicly
+- Belittling you, both privately and/ or publicly.

-- Threatens physical harm
+- Threatening physical harm.

 - Hair pulling

-- Unwanted touching and kissing
+- Touching and kissing you without consent.